-It may be prudent to anticipate one area of inquiry arising from an earlier mandate directed to the Drafting Committee that concluded its work with the 1986 amendments adopted at the Boston Conference.
-Responding to the expanding interstate and intercourt nature of the practice of law, the Drafting Committee was charged with bringing the language of the Uniform Rules into line with comparable provisions in the Federal Rules of Evidence, where reasonably possible.
-The underlying theory was, apparently, that a trial practitioner need master only one set of rules to comfortably practice in both federal and state forums located in various States, districts, and circuits.
+It may be prudent to anticipate one area of inquiry arising from an earlier mandate directed to the drafting committee that concluded its work with the 1986 amendments adopted at the Boston Conference.
+Responding to the expanding interstate and intercourt nature of the practice of law, the drafting committee was charged with bringing the language of the Uniform Rules into line with comparable provisions in the Federal Rules of Evidence, where reasonably possible.
+The underlying theory was, apparently, that a trial practitioner need master only one set of rules to comfortably practice in both federal and state forums located in various States, districts and circuits.
 However, in practice, this theory does not seem to work as well as expected.
 In operation, the same words are often construed differently by different courts, even by sister federal and state circuits.
 Thus, the careful lawyer must research certain rules of evidence on a case-by-case basis.
+As a result, the current Drafting Committee has endeavored to draft the amended rules in clear and reasonably understandable terms without precise regard to other existing work product.